-7.5 Theme Name: Flow Direction
+6.5 Theme Name: Flow Direction

-File Name: demnamang where demname is the name of the original DEM grid file
+File Name: demnamang, where demname is the name of the original DEM grid file

-File Location: demnameang is automatically placed in the study directory in which demname is located
+File Location: demnameang is automatically placed in the SINMAPData folder inside the folder in which demname is located

 Each cell in this grid represents the compass direction for water flow within the cell down the slope of the steepest triangular facet draining from the cell.
 See Part I Section 3.3 for a complete description of the method used to calculate flow direction.